 - it involves pasta.
 Duh!

 Like a lot of my recipes, this one is pretty flexible.
-Yes, you add green veggies to it, but the exact variety of vegetables is up to you.
-Kale, spinach, rocket, green beans, zucchini, broccoli, peas, broccolini – you can add a little bit of one and a little bit of another.
+Yes, you add green veggies to it, but the exact vegetables is up to you.
+Zucchini, spinach, broccoli, asparagus, peas, cabbage, kale, silverbeet, whatever.
 Throw all those odds and ends in there.
-That’s exactly what I do!
+That’s what I do!
 I’ve specified exact veggies in the recipe, but you can change it up.

-As you can see in the pictures, I also often like to add a little extra protein to my One Pot Creamy Greens Pasta.
+As you can see in the pictures, I also add extra protein to my One Pot Creamy Pasta.
 Usually it’s canned tuna, hot-smoked salmon or leftover rotisserie chicken.
-If you make the recipe with pulse pasta (that is, pasta made from chickpeas, lentils, etc.) then you get a bit more protein from the pasta too.
-Added bonus of pulse pasta for me is that it’s typically gluten free, though definitely check the specific brand.
+For a vegetarian option, chickpeas work well.

 Are you wondering where the creaminess comes from in this recipe?!
-I don’t know if you might be weirded out when I tell you, but I promise you it really does make it nicely creamy.
+I don’t know if you might be weirded out when I tell you, but it really does make it nicely creamy.
 Promise!

-So, the creaminess is from a few spoonfuls of Greek yoghurt and a handful of parmesan cheese.
+The creaminess is from a few spoonfuls of Greek yoghurt and a handful of parmesan cheese.
 Yes, yoghurt as the pasta sauce, and yes yoghurt mixed with cheese!
 Really truly, it’s the goods.
-If you don’t often (or don’t ever) use yoghurt in cooking, this might come as a surprise to you.
-But think of it like a lighter, fresher take on cream/sour cream.
+Think of it like a lighter, fresher take on cream/sour cream.
 And unlike cream or sour cream, I usually have Greek yoghurt in my fridge anyway, which makes this recipe so practical and useful.

-No need to buy too many new ingredients to put this together.
+With little mess and a simple ingredients list, this one pot creamy pasta is SO easy to make.
 If you make this recipe I would love to see your creation!
-Take a snap and tag me @nourish_everyday on Instagram 🙂
+Take a snap and tag me @moniquecormacknutrition on Instagram 🙂

-- 1.5-2 cups dried pasta I usually use chickpea pasta spirals for a gluten free pasta
+- 1.5-2 cups dried pasta I usually use chickpea pasta spirals but wholemeal pasta also works really well

 - 1 large handful baby spinach